-In April 2013, an exceptional 25.5 carat blue diamond was recovered at Cullinan.
+In April 2013, an exceptional 25.5 carat blue diamond was recovered from the Cullinan Diamond Mine.

 Following a highly competitive sales process, the diamond was sold in May 2013 for US$16.9 million (or US$663,114 per carat) to an undisclosed buyer.

-This 507 carat diamond was recovered on South Africa’s ‘Heritage Day’ in 2009 at Cullinan and was quickly ascertained to be the nineteenth largest high quality gem diamond ever discovered.
+his 507 carat diamond was recovered on South Africa’s ‘Heritage Day’ in 2009 at the Cullinan Diamond Mine and was quickly ascertained to be the nineteenth largest high quality gem diamond ever discovered.

-Petra sold this historic stone in February 2010 to Chow Tai Fook for US$35 million, which at the time was the highest price on record for a rough diamond.
+Petra sold this historic stone in February 2010 to Chow Tai Fook for US$35.3 million, which at the time was the highest price on record for a rough diamond.